Moreholidays February Umbrella Day

 • Give your carrier a greeting card.

-• Stick a gift card in the greeting card.
+• Better still, insert a gift card into the greeting card.

 Mail Carrier